-Sometimes I go on longer bus rides, and the driver sets the temperature to a freezing level.
-People put on jackets and shawls, huddle up together, clearly feeling cold and uncomfortable.
-There is a very easy solution – you just go to the driver and ask him to adjust the temperature.
+You would think that there is a very easy solution – you just go to the driver and ask him to adjust the temperature.

 Does anyone ever do this?
 No!
 I am the only one who goes and talks to the driver, and people think that I am quite daring and outspoken.
 In Thailand you don’t challenge authority figures, and for this bus ride, the driver is the authority.
 Everyone patiently sits there freezing until they get to their destination.

 I really like the patience of the Thai people.
 It makes life so much less stressful.
 But I also have to put up with the dark side of the patience which is an indifference that often results in things not getting done.

 It’s the “Someone will do something about it at some time, but not me” syndrome.

 Well, you can’t win them all.
 I would still rather put up with the sometimes annoying indifference of the Thais than with the impatience, road rage, verbal aggression and other expressions that you frequently find in the western world.
 The Thai patience makes up for a lot of their indifference.

 There is a reason why tens of thousands of foreigners live in Thailand.
 It is not perfect by a long shot, but on balance it is a very nice and pleasant place to be.
 Just to be fair, there are lots of nice things in America as well, but this article is about Thailand.

 The author, Shama Kern, has been living in Chiang Mai, Thailand, with his Thai wife for over a decade.